 OVERALL RISK : MEDIUM

 When you come to San Salvador, you need to exercise a high degree of caution due to the high level of violent crime.
-The police is doing its best against violent gangs, but with little success.
-Pay close attention to your personal security at all times and avoid certain areas like the historic downtown of San Salvador, Soyapango, Apopa, Nejapa, Ilopango Mejicanos and Tutunichapa.
+The police are doing their best against violent gangs, but with little success.
+Pay close attention to your security at all times and avoid certain areas like the historic downtown of San Salvador, Soyapango, Apopa, Nejapa, Ilopango Mejicanos, and Tutunichapa.
 There were reports of mugging and even murder in these areas.